daxcee/sahat.github.com/_posts/2014-02-26-how-to-implement-password-reset-in-nodejs.md

 share: true
 ---

+#### Note: The following tutorial assumes you are using Express 3.x.
+I will update it to Express 4.0 as soon as I can.

 In this tutorial, we'll go over how to create "forgot your password" feature using Express, MongoDB, Passport and Nodemailer.
 We will build a complete application from scratch.
 This guide assumes as little possible, and thus